GoogleChrome/web.dev/src/site/content/en/reliable/two-way-communication-guide/index.md

 ## Using Browser APIs {: #using-browser-apis }

-If the Workbox library is not enough for your needs, there are several lower-level APIs available to implement **“two-way”** communication between pages and service workers.
+If the Workbox library is not enough for your needs, there are several lower-level APIs available to implement **"two-way"** communication between pages and service workers.
 They have some similarities and differences:

 Similarities: